Alessio1599/single-ECG-classification/README.md

      - For CNN: `python hyperparameter tuning/CNN_hyperparameter_optimization.py`
      - For RNN: `python hyperparameter tuning/RNN_hyperparameter_optimization.py`
    - Perform at least 40-50 runs for each model to ensure a thorough search of the hyperparameter space.

-## Documentation
-Refer to the `docs` directory for detailed documentation, including the project proposal and final presentation.

 ## Links
 - [Kaggle repository](https://www.kaggle.com/code/alessio1999/single-ecg-classification)